 Since this process is fully automated, certificates can be created with a very short expiry time.
 For example, if the expiration time is one hour, even if a malicious agent gets hold of the certificate, the compromised certificate will still expire in an hour.

 Robust Security and the Strength of APM

 Mutual-TLS and automated certificate rotation give organizations robust security without having to spend heavily on firewalls or intrusion-detection services. mTLS is also the first step towards eliminating the distinction of trusted and non-trusted connections.
 In this new paradigm, connections coming from inside the firewall or corporate network are treated exactly the same as those from the internet.
 Every client must identify itself and receive authorization to access a resource, regardless of the originating host’s location.
 This approach safeguards resources, even if a host inside the corporate firewall is compromised.

 AppDynamics fully supports mutually-authenticated TLS connections between its agents and the controller.
 Our agents running inside a container can communicate with the controller in much the same way as microservices connect to each other.
 In hybrid environments, where server authentication is available only for some agents and mutual authentication for others, it’s possible to set up and configure multiple HTTP listeners in Glassfish—one for server authentication only, another for both server and client authentication.
 The agent and controller connections can be configured to use the TLS 2 protocol as well.

-See how AppDynamics can provide end-to-end, unified visibility into your Kubernetes environment!
+See how AppDynamics can provide end-to-end, unified Kubernetes monitoring & visibility!